An Artificial Sky

 (Thanks to Mr. Jeff Adkins for giving me this idea.
 His description of his dome is here.)

 For the dome itself, you need to cut 40 triangles and 10 rectangles out of cardboard.
 For a dome roughly 12 feet across, all 50 pieces need to be roughly 3-4 feet on a side.
 Where do you get that much cardboard?
 I tried finding scrap cardboard from retail stores, thinking that they receive shipments in cardboard boxes, but few places receive goods in boxes with large enough sides.
-Eventually I gave up and ordered 4′x8′ sheets of cardboard from a packing supply store.
+Eventually I gave up and ordered 4’x8′ sheets of corrugated packing cardboard from a packing supply store.
 The bundle cost a little under $200, but the convenience of having clean blank sheets of a regular size was worth a lot.
 Jeff Adkins’ site gives some other ideas for where to obtain cardboard.
+Packing cardboard comes in a few different thicknesses–mine was 1/8″.
+Thicker cardboard would presumably make a sturdier dome, but would also be harder to cut and fold.
+You’ll have to make your own judgement about thickness.

-To manufacture the cardboard triangles, I suggest drawing and cutting out one of each shape, then using those as templates to lay out and trace the outlines for the rest of them onto your blank cardboard stock.
-To draw a template triangle, you can use the “compass and straightedge” technique used by the ancient Greeks: Start by drawing the line representing the base (the longest side in the case of the isosceles triangles).
+To manufacture the cardboard triangles, I suggest drawing and cutting out one of each shape, then using those as templates to trace the outlines for the rest of them.
+To manufacture a template triangle, you can use the “compass and straightedge” technique used by the ancient Greeks: Start by drawing the line representing the base (the longest side in the case of the isosceles triangles).
 One simple way is to lay a yardstick alongside the edge of a blank piece of cardboard, then trace along the yardstick, making a line parallel to the edge and inset about 1 inch.
 (You can’t use the edge itself, because you need to leave space for the flaps that will fold up and bind the triangles together.)
-Next, pin or hold one end of a string or stick at one end of the base, measure out the appropriate length of string, tape or hold a pencil at that point, and draw an circular arc through the point where you think the peak of the triangle should be.
+Next, pin or hold one end of a string or stick at one end of the base, measure out the appropriate length of string, fasten a pencil at that point, and draw a circular arc through the point where you think the peak of the triangle should be.
 You are using the string or stick as a giant compass.
 Re-pin the string to the opposite side of the base and repeat the procedure, drawing a second arc that intersects the first one.
-The point where the two arcs intersect is the third point of the triangle–use a straight edge to connect it with lines to the two ends of the base.
+The point where the two arcs intersect is the third vertex of the triangle–use a straight edge to connect it to the two ends of the base, and form the triangle.

 You have just traced the face of the triangle, the portion that will fill the proper place in the geodesic dome.
 Around this face there must be flaps that will fold up and will be used to bind each triangle to its neighbor.
 For this, you just need parallel lines along each edge, an inch or so to the outside.
 Again, a simple way to draw these is to lay a yardstick along the outside of the triangle, then trace along the outer edge of the yardstick.
 How you terminate the flap at each end doesn’t make a great deal of difference, as long as you don’t damage the vertex of the triangle.

-We started our assembly by arranging all of the isosceles triangles into pentagons, then making a ring of pentagons with the gaps filled in with equilateral triangles, and finally placing the crowning pentagon on top.
+We started our assembly by arranging all of the isosceles triangles into pentagons.
+When they are clipped together, they will not form flat pentagons, but will form a shape that resembles a pointed beanie, with the perimeter being a pentagon.
+Once all of the pentagons are assembled, we made a ring of pentagons with the gaps filled in with equilateral triangles, and finally we placed the crowning pentagon on top.
 The binder-clipped cardboard dome was pretty sturdy once complete, but the pieces were extremely floppy until then.
-It may be better not to assemble all of the pentagons first, and just work upwards in rings of triangles.
+It may be better not to assemble all of the pentagons first, and just work upwards from the base of the dome in rings of triangles.
+Either way, it definitely works best to work up from the sides, sort of like assembling a Roman arch, with the final pentagon being the keystone.
 In any case, I suggest having several adults around to hold things where they are supposed to be until the final piece is bound in place, and having boxloads of binder clips to reinforce weak spots.
-We ended up with five along most seams, for a grand total, including the binder clips used in the base wall, of nearly 400 clips.
+We ended up with five binder clips along most seams, for a grand total, including the binder clips used in the base wall, of nearly 400 clips.
 (If you use one-inch flaps and jumbo binder clips, this raises the expense of the project by another $100 or so.
-Narrower flaps and smaller binder clips would lower the expense considerably, but the smaller the clips, the easier the panels will pull apart.)
+Narrower flaps and smaller binder clips would lower the expense considerably, but the smaller the clips, the easier the panels will pull apart.
+Also, Jeff Adkins’ site gives the suggestion of using PVC pipes instead of binder clips.
+Sounds like a great idea, but I’ve never tried it.)

 The base wall is relatively simple.
 The rectangular panels need to have one side equal to the bases of the triangles (44.5″ in my case), and a height of whatever you want.
 Ideally, it should be about eye-height of a student sitting cross-legged on the floor, but it doesn’t make a great deal of difference.
 The dimensions of our rectangles are given in the figure above.
 (Remember, those are the dimensions without flaps.)